omidfarhang/omid.dev/content/posts/2010-03-04-steve-ballmer-talks-bing-google-xbox-and-windows-phone.en.md

 **Xbox**
 **
 **
-“How many hours of practice do you need on Xbox to catch your kids?&#8230;Ten thousand hours.
+“How many hours of practice do you need on Xbox to catch your kids?…Ten thousand hours.
 Ten thousand hours of Xbox and you can be as good as your eight-year-old.”

 **Twitter**
 **